Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/index.md

 :material-roman-numeral-6: __Getting started with Babylon v5__

 ---
-This guide you'll learn how to install, run, and experiment with Babylon v5
+This guide you'll learn how to install, run commands, and experiment with Babylon 5.

 ---
 <footer markdown>